 Our mini camel caravan loped through the desert for about three hours with opportunities to stop for photos and run up sand dunes.
 Throughout the three hour journey, I couldn’t help but

-notice that my boney butt was not enjoying the ride as much as the previous day in Petra.
-Light was shed on my camel chafe situation when Saleem took the saddles off for lunch.
+notice that my boney butt was not enjoying the ride as much as the previous day in as shed on my camel chafe situation when Saleem took the saddles off for lunch.
 In watching "C’s" saddle being removed…one camel blanket, two camel blankets, three camel blankets, four camel blankets.
 Count Dracula only got up to two camel blankets on my saddle.
 Chef Saleem pulled out canned tuna fish, pitas, sour cream, and cheese…and we were thinking “how are we going to force this down.”
 Surprisingly it made for a pretty tasty lunch – I’m sure three hours on a camel might have helped.

 Here's a photo from the 3 hour drive back to Amman on Monday afternoon...no road trip to Iraq for us.